phaustin/quantecon-example/book/docs/getting_started.md

 VS Code is easy to use out of the box and has many high quality extensions.

-Alternatively, if you want an outstanding free text editor and don\'t mind a seemingly vertical learning curve plus long days of pain and suffering while all your neural pathways are rewired, try [Vim](http://www.vim.org/).
+Alternatively, if you want an outstanding free text editor and don't mind a seemingly vertical learning curve plus long days of pain and suffering while all your neural pathways are rewired, try [Vim](http://www.vim.org/).